|Children at Batam Orphanage on 8th Sept. 2013.|

-I'm back to continue with the true story of Mr. Chan (not Mr. Chua), the Singaporean who singularly setup and run an orphanage in Batam with his own money.
+I'm back to continue with the true story of Mr. Chan (not Mr. Chua), the Charitable Singaporean Millionaire who singularly set up and run an orphanage in Batam with his own money.

-"From what I know, there is only one boss from that big shipyard speaks “pure teochew”, sixty something, skinny, soft spoken, polite, but he rarely wear short sleeve shirt, I hope I didn’t get it wrong.
-Or could it be one of his two brothers? which I don’t think so, neither of his brothers “co-owned” that business, and also, may be not that rich.
-Mr Chan was originally an Indonesian many years ago before he started his shipbuilding business; the “pure teochew” is more an Indonesian accent.
-I worked for him for a year or so when he had shifted to Jurong from Lorong Buangkok in the mid 80’s, he straggled quite hard in those days, with the kind of traditional management style and a soft heart; he did quite well but not really good before his big boss set up these yards in Batam and got it listed in Singapore.
-He is a very nice boss, I’m glad to know that he has since “semi-retired”, a man like him, with a great heart, is more valuable to be him today (in the charity) than in the money making business.
+"From what I know, there is only one boss from that big shipyard speaks “pure teochew”, sixty-something, skinny, soft-spoken, polite, but he rarely wears a short-sleeve shirt, I hope I didn’t get it wrong.
+Or could it be one of his two brothers? which I don’t think so, neither of his brothers “co-owned” that business, and also, maybe not that rich.
+Mr Chan was originally an Indonesian many years ago before he started his shipbuilding business; the “pure Teochew” is more an Indonesian accent.
+I worked for him for a year or so when he had shifted to Jurong from Lorong Buangkok in the mid-’80s, he struggled quite hard in those days, with the kind of traditional management style and a soft heart; he did quite well but not really good before his big boss set up these yards in Batam and got it listed in Singapore.
+He is a very nice boss, I’m glad to know that he has since “semi-retired”, a man like him, with a great heart, is more valuable to be him today (in the charity) than in the money-making business.
 I sincerely wish him all the best.
-Eagerly waiting for your part 2, would like to find out more about him and his orphanage house.
+Eagerly waiting for your part 2, I would like to find out more about him and his orphanage house.
 And James, you take care and drive safe.
 Sorry for my poor English."

-The dire faces of hungry orphans, as well as the lack of opportunities to escape poverty for the vast numbers of destitute, which he never forgot, were the key factors that motivates him to setup his orphanage.
+The dire faces of hungry orphans, as well as the lack of opportunities to escape poverty for the vast numbers of destitute, which he never forgot, were the key factors that motivate him to set up his orphanage in Batam.

 "Presently, my needs are simple.
-I don't smoke, drink or gamble.
-I don't splurge on luxuries, drive expensive car or live in bungalow though I've the means to do it.
+I don't smoke, drink, or gamble.
+I don't splurge on luxuries, drive an expensive car or live in bungalow though I have the means to do it.
 I don't clamor for fame, demand respect or admiration because of my wealth.
 I don't exhort my friends and I lead my life as an example to them".

 Now, let me share with you my short visit and what I know of Mr. Chan's orphanage in Batam as accurately as I possibly can remember.

-Mr. Chan, two of his friends and I visited the orphanage late afternoon last Saturday.
+Mr. Chan, two of his friends and I visited the orphanage late afternoon lone Saturday in 2013.
 It was my first visit to an orphanage and a day I'll remember for a long time.

-About 20 kids, with age ranging from 5 to 12 years old were at the gate, waving and screaming with joy as we arrived at the center.
+About 20 kids, with ages ranging from 5 to 12 years old were at the gate, waving and screaming with joy as we arrived at the center.

-"Mr. Chan, how much does it cost annually to run your orphanage and why you do it" I asked while sipping tea at the dinning room with him alone
+"Mr. Chan, how much does it cost annually to run your orphanage and why you do it," I asked while sipping tea at the diningroom with him alone

 "Around half a million dollars annually.
 It's difficult to answer your second question".
 He replied and after a short pause, he continued...

-"Mr. Chan, what are your view of the current society and government we have in Singapore in term of charitable works" I pressed on with our conversation.
+"Mr. Chan, what are your view of the current society and government we have in Singapore in terms of charitable works" I pressed on with our conversation.